2002 Burkinabé parliamentary election

 Parliamentary elections were held in Burkina Faso on 5 May 2002.
 The result was a victory for the ruling Congress for Democracy and Progress (CDP), which won 57 of the 111 seats in the National Assembly.

+According to the Journal of Democracy, "The elections were acknowledged by the opposition and international observers to be much freer and fairer than in the past."

 Electoral system

 Following electoral reforms introduced since the 1997 elections, the 111 members of the National Assembly were elected in two sections: 90 seats were elected using regional lists in 13 constituencies, whilst the remaining 21 were elected on a national list.

 Campaign

 A total of 3,540 candidates registered to contest the elections, with 30 political parties participating.